 1 Project Name Affordable Housing Opportunities Target Area Goals Supported Improve the Supply of Affordable Housing Work to End Homelessness Needs Addressed New Rental Housing Housing Support and Stability Homeownership Opportunities Homelessness Funding CDBG: \$800,000 HOME: \$1,099,185 Description This program includes real property acquisition, pre-development, site preparation, construction, relocation and other costs related to the development of new, or conversion of existing property, into new affordable housing.
 The purpose of the program is to increase the region's stock of affordable ownership, rental, and special needs housing.
 Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities 6 low-income households will be served with the HOME-assistance.
-The additional affordable housing units leveraged by the local investment of HOME funds will provide housing for an estimated 194 households.
+The additional affordable housing units leveraged by the local investment of HOME funds will provide housing for an estimated 83 households.
 50 low- to moderate-income households will be served with CDBG assistance.
-Location Description Fillmore
+Location Description Fillmore, Thousand Oaks, Ojai

 Planned Activities People's Self-Help Housing - Fillmore Terrace Relocation: Funds will be used for resident relocation in support of the development of affordable housing.
-CDBG: \$215,000; GOI: N/A - will be reported with Demolition and Clearance Activity People's Self-Help Housing - Fillmore Terrace Demolition and Clearance : Funds may be used for site demolition, clearance, and/or hazard remediation in support of the development of affordable housing.
+CDBG: \$215,000; GOI: N/A - will be reported with Demolition and Clearance Activity People's Self-Help Housing - Fillmore Terrace Demolition and Clearance: Funds may be used for site demolition, clearance, and/or hazard remediation in support of the development of affordable housing.
 Funds may also be used for related costs for Wage Compliance and other CDBG eligible expenses in support of construction.
 CDBG: \$585,000; GOI: Rental Units Constructed, 50 units SECONDARY FUNDING : Up to a total of \$930,000 for both relocation and demolition/clearance at this location.
+People's Self Help Housing - Hillcrest Homes - City of Thousand Oaks Affordable Homeownership Project: HOME funds will be used to support the development of 78 for-sale townhomes on a parcel of land owned by the City of Thousand Oaks.
+The homes will be sold at an affordable price to households earning 80-120% AMI.
+People's Self Help-Housing is a Community Development Housing Organization and it is recommended they receive the CHDO set-aside as well as a portion of HOME entitlement funds.
+Three units are anticipate to be funded with HOME funds.
+Habitat for Humanity - Affordable Home Development in the City of Ojai: HOME funds will be used to support the development of five (5) homes available for purchase.
+The homes will be sold at an affordable price to households earning 60% AMI.
+Three units are anticipated to be funded with HOME funds.
+2 Project Name Housing Rehabilitation and Preservation Target Area Goals Supported Improve the Supply of Affordable Housing Needs Addressed Rehabilitation Preservation of Existing Housing Funding CDBG: \$100,000 i allallig CDDG.
+7100,000

-2 Project Name Housing Rehabilitation and Preservation Target Area Goals Supported Improve the Supply of Affordable Housing Needs Addressed Rehabilitation Preservation of Existing Housing Funding CDBG: \$100,000 Description These programs are designed to retain and improve the existing housing stock, eliminate substandard housing or conditions that threaten residents' health and safety, and improve/enhance community neighborhoods.
+Description These programs are designed to retain and improve the existing housing stock, eliminate substandard housing or conditions that threaten residents' health and safety, and improve/enhance community neighborhoods.
 Rehabilitation programs typically use deferred loans or grants to finance repair and renovation work for owner-occupied single family detached homes, or owners of multi-family rental properties.
 Code enforcement activities may be used to increase maintenance and repair work within targeted areas.
 Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities 4 low-, extremely low-, and moderate-income households.
 Location Description Throughout the Entitlement Area.